aws/amazon-ec2-instance-selector/README.md

 Global Flags:
       --cache-dir string        Directory to save the pricing and instance type caches (default "~/.ec2-instance-selector/") --cache-ttl int           Cache TTLs in hours for pricing and instance type caches.
-Setting the cache to 0 will turn off caching and cleanup any on-disk caches. (default 168)
+Setting the cache to 0 will turn off caching and cleanup any on-disk caches.
-  -h, --help                    Help
+      --debug                   Debug - prints debug log messages -h, --help                    Help
       --max-results int         The maximum number of instance types that match your criteria to return (default 20) -o, --output string           Specify the output format (table, table-wide, one-line, interactive)